top of page

 Can You Be Sued for Running a Red Light Accidentally?

-Even if the violation was unintentional, running a red light is considered negligence, and you can be liable for any damages.
-You can be sued for accidentally running a red light if it results in an accident or injury.
-The injured party can pursue a lawsuit to recover compensation for medical expenses, lost wages, property damage, and pain and suffering.
-In New York, even if the other driver shares some fault, you may still be responsible for a portion of the damages because of the New York comparative negligence laws.
+Yes.
+Even if the violation was unintentional, running a red light in New York is considered negligence, and you can be held liable for any resulting damages.
+If a red light accident causes injuries or property damage, the injured party has the right to file a personal injury lawsuit to recover compensation for medical expenses, lost wages, property damage, and pain and suffering.

 Compensation You May Owe After a Red Light Accident Injury